naabuzai/CSC-722_KG-MASFO/README.md

 **Code and Data**: Publicly available at [https://github.com/naabuzai/KG-F](https://github.com/naabuzai/KG-F)
 **License**: Released for academic use - please cite appropriately if you use it
-**Commercial Use**: Please contact maintainers for licensing arrangements